 No. Strict regulations govern the issuance of I-20 forms for distance and low-residency degree programs.
-Your I-20 can be issued only for those periods during which you will be required to be physically present in the U.S. Therefore, each time you need to attend a residency at UI&U, you will need to be issued a new I-20 form and pay a $200 SEVIS fee.
+Your I-20 can be issued only for those periods during which you will be required to be physically present in the U.S. F-1 students enrolled in a doctoral program at UI&U will be out of the country for more than five (5) months.
+Therefore, each time you need to attend a residency at UI&U, you will need to be issued a new I-20 form and pay a $200 SEVIS fee.
 (See SEVIS Fee Information for Students.)
 You will also need to apply for and receive a new F-1 visa for each residency.

 Yes.
 You will receive periodic updates on the status of your I-20 via e-mail.
 Upon admission to UI&U, you will receive an e-mail from us indicating what documents, if any, are missing.
 Each time additional documents are received, you will receive an update on the status of your I-20.
 When your I-20 is issued, you will receive an e-mail indicating that your I-20 has been mailed and the address to which it was mailed.
 You can also request an update on the status of your I-20 by sending an e-mail to email@example.com.

-No. No deadline applies for submitting financial certification forms to UI&U. However, you will not be issued an I-20 until they are received in proper form.
+No. No deadline applies for submitting financial certification forms to UI&U. However, you will not be issued an I-20 until all financial certification documentation is received in proper form.
 Keep in mind that obtaining a visa may take several months, and you will need your I-20 to apply for an F-1 visa.

 Yes.
 Anytime a student submits incomplete or inadequate financial certification documents, UI&U International Student Services will send an e-mail (if available) to the student explaining the problem(s).